Safety & Emissions Calculator

 Beyond personal protection, facility-level controls are essential:

-1. Laser Safety Area: Clearly marked boundaries with warning signs per GB 7247
+1. Laser Safety Area: Clearly marked boundaries with warning signs aligned to GB/T 7247.1-2024 and local requirements

 2. Access Control: Interlocked doors, key-controlled operation